I’m Sian Berry, Green London Assembly Member and candidate for Mayor in 2008, 2016 and 2021.

-But I’ve done a very wide range of jobs ever since I was 14, including shop worker, taxi controller, insurance adjuster, medical writer, assistant and PA in the City, academic, legal and charity sectors, author of books on re-using and mending our stuff, and as an IT project manager and website developer.
+But I have done a very wide range of jobs ever since I was 14, including shop worker, taxi controller, insurance adjuster, medical writer, assistant and PA in the City, academic, legal and charity sectors, author of books on re-using and mending our stuff, and as an IT project manager and website developer.

 I live in Kentish Town and represent Highgate Ward.
 I come from Gloucestershire but I’ve lived in London all my working life, since leaving college with a degree in Metallurgy and the Science of Materials nearly 25 years ago.

 I love London.
 I think it’s the most exciting, creative, diverse city there is, with a world outlook and values that make me proud.